Geeks in Phoenix

 CTRL + ALT + (KEY) Custom keyboard shortcut (see below)

-create your own Windows keyboard shortcuts
+Create your own Windows keyboard shortcuts

 You can create keyboard shortcuts that use CTRL + ALT + (your choice of a key) for frequently used files, folders, and programs.
 You will need to have a shortcut to the file, folder, or program you want to open first.
 You can use an existing shortcut (on your desktop or the Start menu) or create a new one.
-Once you have a shortcut:

 1. Right-click on the shortcut